natebrunelle/2910/markdown/index.md

 - 35% modules; 5% for each of the 7 required modules

     You can pass a module either by (a) participating in a live session or (b) taking a quiz.

+    **Expectation** I understand some percentage of the class might not be able to attend any of the scheduled times for the course, but the majority of you can.
+For those who can attend at least one of the scheduled times, attend in-person a minimum of 5 times, and take the quiz a maximum of 2 times.

+    If you attend synchronously all 7 times (for the required modules), I'll waive the final essay provided that you contribute!

+    If you attend all of the Guest Speakers, you will be given a bonus added onto your final course score!

     Quizzes are delivered online and are retakeable.
     They are administered by Google, which is a bit harsh when it comes to multiple-select (you get points only for a perfect answer), but hopefully the repeatability will help with that.
+(Note: the quiz location may change.
+You will be alerted via an announcement if this is the case.)
     There is no limit to the number of times you may retake each quiz.

 - 15% final paper